Exhuma: Plot

-Months later, Yeong-geun informs Sang-deok about a gravedigger who becomes disturbed after killing the snake.
-He revisits the gravesite and discovers the head of the "snake" along with a second burial site for a seven-foot-long standing coffin.
-He enlists Hwa-rim, Bong-gil, and Yeong-geun to dispose of the coffin.
-The four excavate it and rest at a temple, where Hwa-rim learns about Gisune, who turns out to be a powerful Japanese shaman named Murayama Junji who has the moniker of The Fox.
-That night, Bong-gil witnesses an oni killing the temple priest and the local pig farmer along with his pigs.
-Hwa-rim and Bong-gil find the coffin ripped from the inside and Hwa-rim is ambushed by the oni who is revealed to be a samurai.
-Bong-gil gets injured and possessed, and the others witness the oni turn into a ball of fire flying back to the mountain.
+Months later, Yeong-geun tells Sang-deok that a gravedigger has been disturbed since killing the snake.
+Returning to the site, Sang-deok finds the snake’s head and a second burial site containing a seven-foot-long standing coffin.
+He summons Hwa-rim, Bong-gil and Yeong-geun to help dispose of it.
+After excavating the coffin, they rest at a temple, where Hwa-rim learns that Gisune was actually the powerful Japanese shaman Murayama Junji, known as The Fox.

+That night, Bong-gil witnesses an oni killing the temple priest, a pig farmer and his pigs.
+Hwa-rim and Bong-gil discover that the coffin has been torn open from within, and Hwa-rim is attacked by the oni, a samurai who died at the Battle of Sekigahara and was originally enshrined in Japan before being transferred to Korea.
+Bong-gil is injured and possessed, while the others see the oni transform into a ball of fire and return to the mountain.

-Hwa-rim investigates the oni's origin through the possessed Bong-gil.
-Sang-deok returns to the grave and finds the samurai dormant on the coordinates written on the grandfather's tombstone.
-It is revealed that during Japanese occupation of Korea, the Imperial Japan ordered their shamans to put multiple large iron spiritual spikes throughout the country to disrupt the country's life force so they could easily rule over the occupied Korea.
-He discovers that the supposed grave robbers were Korean patriots attempting to unearth and remove these spiritual spikes in Korea and the Samurai oni is actually the guardian spirit that was tasked by Gisune to protect one of the spikes.
-Sang-deok, Hwa-rim, and Yeong-geun devise a plan to unearth the relic when the creature rises after midnight.
-Hwa-rim will distract the samurai while the others dig the grave.
-A vision reveals The Fox embedding a katana inside a decapitated samurai's body, turning the samurai into a tsukumogami and Ji-yong's grandfather's grave serving as a cover for the relic.
-Sang-deok realizes that the samurai himself is the iron spike and since he is represented fire in Feng shui, he must be vanquished by the element of water and wood.
-Sang-deok then uses the wooden pick axe drenched in his own blood to successfully vanquish the samurai spirit.
-Injured, he faints but later regains consciousness at a hospital with the others by his bedside.
-A few months later, the group attends Sang-deok's daughter's wedding.
+Using Bong-gil's possession to investigate the oni’s origins, Hwa-rim learns that, during the Japanese occupation of Korea, Imperial Japan ordered its shamans to bury large iron spiritual spikes across the country to disrupt its life force and facilitate colonial rule.
+Sang-deok discovers that the supposed grave robbers were Korean patriots trying to remove these spikes, and that the samurai oni was the guardian spirit protecting one of them.

+Sang-deok, Hwa-rim and Yeong-geun plan to excavate the relic after the creature rises at midnight, with Hwa-rim distracting the samurai while the others dig.
+A vision reveals The Fox embedding a katana inside a decapitated samurai’s body, transforming him into a tsukumogami, while Ji-yong’s grandfather’s grave conceals the relic.
+Sang-deok realises that the samurai itself is the iron spike and, because it represents fire in feng shui, must be defeated with water and wood.
+He uses a wooden pickaxe soaked in his own blood to destroy the samurai spirit.
+Although badly injured and rendered unconscious, Sang-deok later awakens in hospital with the others at his bedside.
+Months later, the group attends his daughter’s wedding.